cosmos/cosmos/WHITEPAPER.md

 time.

-Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain zone, allowing it to inherit the security and interoperability of the public Cosmos network, without sacrificing control over the underlying service.
+Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service that are traditionally run by an organization or group of organizations are instead run as a TMSP application on a certain zone, which allows it to inherit the security and interoperability of the public Cosmos network without sacrificing control over the underlying service.
-Thus, Cosmos may offer the best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control completely to a (distributed) third party.
+Thus, Cosmos may offer the best of both worlds for organizations looking to utilize blockchain technology but who are wary of relinquishing control completely to a distributed third party.

 ### Network Partition Mitigation

-Some claim that a major problem with consistency-favouring consensus algorithms like Tendermint is that any network partition which causes there to be no single partition with +⅔ voting power (e.g. ⅓+ goign offline) will halt consensus altogether.
-The Cosmos architecture can mitigate this problem by using a global hub with regional autonomous zones, where voting power for each zone are distributed based on a common geographic region.
+Some claim that a major problem with consistency-favouring consensus algorithms like Tendermint is that any network partition which causes there to be no single partition with +⅔ voting power (e.g. ⅓+ going offline) will halt consensus altogether.
+[NEEDS SOURCE] The Cosmos architecture can help mitigate this problem by using a global hub with regional autonomous zones, where voting power for each zone are distributed based on a common geographic region.
 For instance, a common paradigm may be for individual cities, or regions, to operate their own zones